Teradata/stacki-wiki/Concepts.md

 software packages from the Frontend.
 In addition to installation the downloaded packages the Backend will cache the packages and serve them to other Backends just like the Frontend.
-This peer-to-peer package sharing is key to depoloying systems at scale, without this feature deploying 100 new Backend severs could take you all day.
+This peer-to-peer package sharing is key to deploying systems at scale, without this feature deploying 100 new Backend severs could take you all day.
 With peer-to-peer installation this takes you minutes.